siunam321/CTF-Writeups/HackTheBox/OpenSource/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/HackTheBox/OpenSource/images/a20.png)

-Yes!! **Let's copy and paste it to our attacker machine, and set it to be read/write only by our current user.**
+Yes!! **Let's copy and paste it to our attacker machine, and set it to be read/write only by current user.**

 ```
 ┌──(root🌸siunam)-[~/ctf/htb/Machines/OpenSource]